 Grilled corn on the cob is one of America’s favorite summertime foods and it goes great with anything.

 It can be a little tricky to grill frozen corn, but with a few tips, you can get perfect grilled corn every time.
 All you have to do is grill it up like you would any other vegetable!
-First, you will need to preheat your grill for about 10 minutes.
+First, preheat your grill to 375 for about 10 minutes.
 Once the grill is heated, wrap the frozen corn on the cob in aluminum foil and place it on the grill.
 Close the lid and cook for about 25-30 minutes.

 Frozen corn on the cob is typically available in grocery stores during late summer and early fall when fresh corn is not widely available.

-Grilling frozen corn on the cob is an excellent way to enjoy corn even when it’s not in season.
-The process is simple and straightforward.
+Grilled frozen corn on the cob is an excellent way to enjoy corn even when it’s not in season.

 However, loose kernels don’t do well on the grill.
 It is better to buy a whole cob of corn – it tastes better and cooks faster.

-Best Traditional Recipe To Make Frozen Corn On The Cob
+Best Traditional Recipe To Grill Frozen Corn On The Cob

 - 3/4cup butter